You are here

 Start a New Family Tradition

 As much as you’ll be influenced by how you grew up, it’s also fun to come up with something that’s all your own.
-Make it a ritual to read the same special holiday book each year, watch retro holiday specials like Frosty the Snowman and Rudolph the Red-Nosed Reindeer, or be inspired by our favorite traditions from readers.
+Beginning with baby's first Christmas, make it a ritual to read the same special holiday book each year, watch retro holiday specials like Frosty the Snowman and Rudolph the Red-Nosed Reindeer, or be inspired by our favorite traditions from readers.

 Sure, your baby has no idea who the portly guy in red is.
 But you do, and so do your parents, who will get a big thrill out of seeing your babe (even if he’s screaming) sitting on Santa’s lap in photos.
-Also, enjoy the total lack of interest in getting on Santa’s gift list—it won’t last!
-Plus: check out our favorite scared-of-Santa photos!
+Also, enjoy the total lack of interest in getting on Santa’s gift list—it won’t last beyond baby's first Christmas!

 Buy a Keepsake Ornament

-Ornaments are all about the memories associated with them, and this first Christmas is a biggie.
+Ornaments are all about the memories associated with them, and this first Christmas for baby is a biggie.
 So commemorate it with a sweet ornament you’ll love pulling out year after year.
-Create a photo ornament with your fave snapshot of the year, or personalize one with baby’s name.
+Create a photo ornament with your fave snapshot of the year, or personalize one with baby’s name or even their hand and footprints.

 Create a Photo Op